-2 members of Congress say they met man with coronavirus
+Several lawmakers had contact with man at CPAC who got virus

+“Several of these individuals, Members of the Congress, were identified and were contacted on the evening of March 7” by the physician’s office, the note said.

+Their symptoms were reviewed, and the individuals were considered to be at “low risk” of contracting the disease, the statement said.
+It said all the lawmakers the physician’s office was monitoring “remain in good health.”

-WASHINGTON (AP) — Two members of Congress, Sen. Ted Cruz and Rep. Paul Gosar, say they are isolating themselves after determining they had contact at a political conference in suburban Washington with a man who has tested positive for coronavirus.
+On Sunday, two members of Congress, Sen. Ted Cruz and Rep. Paul Gosar, said they are isolating themselves after determining they had contact with the person at the conference.

 Cruz, R-Texas, said Sunday he had brief contact with the man at the Conservative Political Action Conference nearly two weeks ago and would spend the next few days at his home in Texas until a full 14 days had passed since their interaction.

-Gosar, R-Ariz., said he had made contact with the man at CPAC and that he and three members of his senior staff were under self-quarantine.
-His office will be closed for the week, Gosar said in a tweet Sunday.
+Gosar, R-Ariz., said that he had made contact with the man at CPAC and that he and three members of his senior staff were under self-quarantine.
+His office will be closed for the week, he said in a tweet Sunday.

 Besides Cruz and Gosar, the CPAC schedule listed three other senators and 12 House members who were scheduled to speak.
 They included No. 2 House GOP leader Steve Scalise of Louisiana, No. 3 Republican leader Liz Cheney of Wyoming and congressman Mark Meadows of North Carolina, who has since become the White House chief of staff.￼￼ Also on the schedule was Transportation Secretary Elaine Chao, the wife of Senate Majority Leader Mitch McConnell.